adelton/kind-in-pod/README.md

  ✗ Starting control-plane 🕹️
 ERROR: failed to create cluster: failed to init node with kubeadm: command "podman exec --privileged kind-control-plane kubeadm init --config=/kind/kubeadm.conf --skip-token-print --v=6" failed with error: exit status 1
 Command Output: I0828 06:58:25.893049     172 initconfiguration.go:260] loading configuration from "/kind/kubeadm.conf"
-W0828 06:58:25.893501     172 common.go:100] your configuration file uses a deprecated API spec: "kubeadm.k8s.io/v1beta3" (kind: "ClusterConfiguration").
-Please use 'kubeadm config migrate --old-config old-config-file --new-config new-config-file', which will write the new, similar spec using a newer API version.
 [...]
 [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests"
 [kubelet-check] Waiting for a healthy kubelet at http://127.0.0.1:10248/healthz.
 This can take up to 4m0s